hammaadworks/whatcha-do.in/docs/epics.md

     *   **Scope:** User interface for setting and editing the public slug, real-time uniqueness validation, Supabase storage and retrieval of the public slug, and ensuring the public profile page is accessible via this slug (FR-1.4, FR-1.5, FR-1.3 for user bio display).
     *   **Sequencing:** Follows Epic 4 (Journaling & Data Entry), as it provides the personalized URL for sharing content generated in Epics 2, 3, and 4.
 This epic also integrates the full display of the user's bio and other profile elements.

-### Story 5.1: Implement Public Slug Configuration UI
+### Story 5.1: Implement Public Slug Configuration UI and Bio Editing

 As a user,
-I want to be able to set and change a unique public slug for my profile, So that I can personalize my public profile URL for sharing.
+I want to be able to set and change a unique public slug for my profile and edit a simple text bio, So that I can personalize my public profile URL for sharing and express myself.

 **Acceptance Criteria:**

-**Given** I am on my profile settings page (`/me` - which is `/[my-publicId]` for the current user), **When** I navigate to the public profile configuration section, **Then** I see an input field where I can enter my desired public slug.
+1. I am on my profile settings page (`/me` - which is `/[my-publicId]` for the current user).
+2. When I navigate to the public profile configuration section, I see an input field where I can enter my desired public slug.
-**And** as I type, the system provides real-time feedback on the slug's availability, validity (must consist only of alphanumeric characters (a-z, A-Z, 0-9), hyphens (-), and underscores (_)), and adherence to length restrictions.
+3. As I type, the system provides real-time feedback on the slug's availability, validity (must consist only of alphanumeric characters (a-z, A-Z, 0-9), hyphens (-), and underscores (_)), and adherence to length restrictions.
+4. The profile editing page must display a form with a textarea for the user's bio.
+5. The textarea should be pre-filled with the user's existing bio, if any.
+6. A user can modify the text in the bio textarea and save the changes.
+7. Upon saving, the new bio is successfully persisted to the `bio` column in the `users` table in the database.
+8. The user receives clear feedback (e.g., a toast notification) that their bio has been updated successfully.

 **Prerequisites:** Epic 1 completed.

 **Technical Notes:** This story involves frontend UI development for input and validation feedback, including character restriction and length checks (e.g., minimum 3, maximum 30 characters).
 Supabase will be used for uniqueness validation and storage.
+This also involves creating a `User Profile Service` (`lib/supabase/user.ts`) with functions like `getUserProfile(userId)` and `updateUserBio(userId, bio)`.

 ### Story 5.2: Implement Public Slug Uniqueness Validation & Storage (Supabase)